 a user-defined system.

-User-define projected coordinate systems may be defined by defining the Geographic Coordinate System, the coordinate transformation method and its associated parameters, as well as the planar system's linear units.
+User-define projected coordinate reference systems may be defined by defining the Geographic Coordinate Reference System, the coordinate transformation method and its associated parameters, as well as the planar system's linear units.

-Vertical Coordinate Systems
+Vertical Coordinate Reference Systems

-Many uses of GeoTIFF will be limited to a two-dimensional, horizontal, description of location for which geographic coordinate systems and projected coordinate systems are adequate.
-If a three-dimensional description of location is required, GeoTIFF allows this either through the use of a geocentric coordinate system or by defining a vertical coordinate system and using this together with a geographic or projected coordinate system.
+Many uses of GeoTIFF will be limited to a two-dimensional, horizontal, description of location for which geographic 2D coordinate reference systems and projected coordinate reference systems are adequate.
+If a three-dimensional description of location is required, GeoTIFF allows this either through the use of a geographic 3D coordinate reference system, a geocentric coordinate reference system or by defining a vertical coordinate reference system and using this together with a geographic 2D or projected coordinate system.

 In general usage, elevations and depths are referenced to a surface at or close to the geoid.
 Through increasing use of satellite positioning systems the ellipsoid is increasingly being used as a vertical reference surface.
-The relationship between the geoid and an ellipsoid is in general not well known, but is required when coordinate system transformations are to be executed.
+The relationship between the geoid and an ellipsoid is in general not well known, but is required when coordinate reference system transformations are to be executed.

 Reference Parameters